 Honestly, I never wanted to write this review.
 There are plenty of great reviews of the Magic Mike Live – Las Vegas show out there and most are from people who either went with trepidation and loved it or simply knew they would love it all along.
-Most of them written by a certain group of people…Women.
+Most of them are written by a certain group of people…Women.

-I am not a Women.
+I am not a woman.
 I definitely didn’t want to go see Magic Mike Live.
 While I didn’t really know what to expect from the show, a male strip show is definitely not my scene.
 However, a certain person close to me definitely wanted to go see it.
 This raised the obvious question of can a Man Go and See Magic Mike Live-Las Vegas?
-So with this in mind, I swallowed my pride, booked the tickets and got ready to write the unthinkable review.
+So with this in mind, I swallowed my pride, booked the tickets, and got ready to write the unthinkable review.
 Magic Mike Las Vegas for Couples.

 What is Magic Mike Live?